jaypatel35/Data-Science-Practicum---2/README.md

 *   **Application & Evaluation:** My trained CTGAN can generate new, synthetic, yet highly realistic nutritional profiles on demand.
 For instance, it can produce data for recipes that are "high-protein and low-fat" while maintaining plausible correlations between all nutrients.
 I validated my model's performance by comparing the statistical properties like mean, standard deviation and correlations of the synthetic data to the real data, showing a very close match.

-![CTGAN Synthetic vs Real Distributions](assets/4.png) *A Kernel Density Estimate (KDE) plot overlaying the distributions of real and synthetic data for key nutrients, demonstrating the model's ability to capture the original data's structure.*
+![CTGAN Synthetic vs Real Distributions](assets/4.png) *My KDE plots results shows that the synthetic data closely follows the real data patterns for calories, protein, carbs and fat.
+As the curves overlap well, it means my CTGAN model learned the original data distribution and can generate realistic nutritional profiles.*

 ![CTGAN Correlation Heatmaps](assets/5.png)
 *From my correlation analysis, I confirmed that my GAN preserved the main nutrient relationships from the real data, especially that calories move together with carbs and fat.
 From this, I understood that the synthetic nutrition profiles are realistic and not random.*